scherma/antfarm/README.md

   - `NDP462-KB3151800-x86-x64-AllOS-ENU.exe` (.NET Framework 4.6.2)
   - `EIE11_EN-US_MCM_WIN764.EXE` (IE 11)
 - Please install sysmon with the config file provided, `sysmon.exe -i sysmon.xml`.
-- Place the run.ps1 script in C:\Program Files\.
 - I have included some vintage software to make it a nice and juicy target:
   - Flash Player 20.0.0.286
   - Java Runtime Environment v6
   - Adobe Reader 10.0
 - Also included are some generic documents and a desktop background.
 - The presence of Microsoft Office is assumed.
-Please configure it to automatically run macros.
+You might see some odd behaviour if it is not installed; for instance, not being able to test any macro-laden documents.
 - Pause the guest VM and create a snapshot. __DO NOT FORGET THIS!__

 ### Final setup

 - The sandbox is configured to start testing a sample by restoring the VM to the most recent snapshot and unpausing it, then controlling via VNC.
 When starting a sample you will need to not have the guest open in virt-manager or it will block the initial stages of the run
-- Add your VM to the database with `/usr/local/unsafehex/$SBXNAME/runmanager/register_vm.py`
+- Add your VM to the database with `/usr/local/unsafehex/$SBXNAME/runmanager/register_vm.py`.
+This will also generate a powershell script _run.ps1_ which must be placed in C:\Program Files on the VM.
 - Run /usr/local/unsafehex/$SBXNAME/runmanager/toron.sh as root to enable the tor service and tunnel the VM's internet traffic via tor.
 If you do not do this, all outbound connections should fail provided you set the virtual network up as isolated/host only.
 - Test the connectivity if you wish; this is also a good stage to verify that Suricata is inspecting traffic and logging as expected
 - Check that ClamAV is listening on port 9999
 - Currently I run the user interface and sandbox scripts in screen sessions and suggest the same for your testing
-  - UI: from /usr/local/unsafehex/$SBXNAME/www/$SBXNAME/, run 'nodemon bin/www start'
+  - UI: from /usr/local/unsafehex/$SBXNAME/www/, run 'nodemon bin/www start'
   - sandbox manager: from /usr/local/unsafehex/$SBXNAME/runmanager/, run 'python runmanager.py runmanager.conf'
 - Access the UI at https://yourhost/ and run some malware!